openbmc/docs/CONTRIBUTING.md

 - Type signatures should and use the simplest types possible, appropriate for the data passed.
 For example, don't pass numbers as ASCII strings.

+- When hardcoding string literals of D-Bus interfaces / service names / property names / method names in C++ code, prefer to write the full name, e.g.
+  `"xyz.openbmc_project.Inventory.Item.PowerSupply"`, do not construct it from bits and pieces like `"xyz.openbmc_project.Inventory.Item." + type;`.
+Using the full name ensures that code is searchable and usages of a given interface can be found.

 - D-Bus interfaces are defined in the `phosphor-dbus-interfaces` repository at:

 <https://github.com/openbmc/phosphor-dbus-interfaces>